timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER VI-NURSING WORKFORCE DEVELOPMENT/Part E-Student Loans.md

 #### (f) Priority
 * For the purposes of this section and section 297n–1 of this title, funding priority will be awarded to School of Nursing Student Loans that support doctoral nursing students or Individual Student Loan Repayment that support doctoral nursing students.

-#### (g) Authorization of appropriations
-* There are authorized to be appropriated to carry out this section such sums as may be necessary for each of fiscal years 2010 through 2014.